 Written by – Arun Kumar

-At MAS, we assist our clients with various income tax compliances, including income tax assessments, ITR filings, tax advisory, TDS matters other related services by providing them adequate support and guidance from our end.
+At Mercurius, we assist our clients with various income tax compliances, including income tax assessments, ITR filings, tax advisory, TDS matters other related services by providing them adequate support and guidance from our end.
 If you have any questions or wish to know more about Section 194Q:- TDS on the purchase of goods , kindly contact us.